 In June 2021, Rani LLC entered into a service agreement with ICL effective retrospectively to January 1, 2021, and subsequently amended such agreement in March 2022 (as amended, the "Rani LLC-ICL Service Agreement"), pursuant to which Rani LLC and ICL agreed to provide personnel services to the other upon requests.
 Under the amendment in March 2022, Rani LLC has a right to occupy certain facilities leased by ICL in Milpitas, California and San Antonio, Texas ("Occupancy Services") for general office, research and development, and light manufacturing.
-The Rani LLC-ICL Service Agreement has a twelve-month term and will automatically renew for successive twelve-month periods unless terminated; except that the Occupancy Services in Milpitas, California have a term until February 2024, following an extension granted in July 2022, and the Occupancy Services in San Antonio, Texas continue until either party gives six months' notice of termination.
+The Rani LLC-ICL Service Agreement has a twelve-month term and will automatically renew for a successive twelve-month periods unless terminated; except that the Occupancy Services in Milpitas, California have a term until February 2024, following an extension granted in July 2022, with the potential for one additional annual renewal, subject to approval by the landlord upon a nine months' notice of renewal prior to the end of the lease term, and the Occupancy Services in San Antonio, Texas continue until either party gives six months' notice of termination.
 Except for the Occupancy Services, Rani LLC or ICL may terminate services under the Rani LLC-ICL Service Agreement upon 60 days' notice to the other party.
 The Rani LLC-ICL Service Agreement specifies the scope of services to be provided as well as the methods for determining the costs of services.
 Costs are billed or charged on a monthly basis by ICL or Rani LLC, respectively.
-Rani LLC provided to ICL notice of termination of the Occupancy Services in San Antonio in December 2023, which termination will take effect in June 2024.

 In June 2021, RMS entered into a service agreement with ICL (the "RMS-ICL Service Agreement") effective retrospectively to January 1, 2021, pursuant to which ICL agreed to rent a specified portion of its facility in San Jose, California to RMS.
 Additionally, RMS and ICL agreed to provide personnel services to the other upon requests based on rates specified in the RMS-ICL Service Agreement.
 In April 2022, RMS assigned the RMS-ICL Service Agreement to Rani LLC.
-The RMS-ICL Service Agreement has a twelve-month term and will automatically renew for successive twelve-month periods unless terminated.
+The RMS-ICL Service

+Agreement has a twelve-month term and will automatically renew for successive twelve-month periods unless terminated.
 Rani LLC or ICL may terminate services under the RMS-ICL Service Agreement upon 60 days' notice to the other party, except for occupancy which requires six months' notice.
 The RMS-ICL Service Agreement specifies the scope of services to be provided as well as the methods for determining the costs of services.
 Costs are billed or charged on a monthly basis by ICL or Rani LLC, respectively, as well as allocations of expenses based upon Rani LLC's utilization of ICL's facilities and equipment.